edsl/articulos/abundancia_roja.markdown

 el proyecto socialista" [@smith-2006].

+Anthropocene Knowledge Infrastructures

+# Infraestructuras de conocimiento en el Antropoceno

-Anthropocene Knowledge Infrastructures An abundant communist society of high automation, free software, and in-home replicators might, however, as Fraise (2011) suggests, need planning more than ever – not to overcome scarcity but to address the problems of plenty, which
+An abundant communist society of high automation, free software, and in-home replicators might, however, as Fraise (2011) suggests, need planning more than ever – not to overcome scarcity but to address the problems of plenty, which